 She is beautiful in so many ways, he decided.
 There is something, some thing I can’t quite put my finger on, that keeps her from the gorgeous level though.

 On their way down the hall, Jake fought off the urge to place his hand on her bottom.
-This was a natural activity for Jake and a date, but with Wanda it just didn’t feel right.
-Not yet.
-Maybe not ever, he decided.
+This was a natural activity for Jake and a date, but with Wanda, it just didn’t feel right.
+Not yet, and maybe not ever, he decided.
 In the movie theater, on the way to the diner and back, and even in the diner, Jake realized Wanda was something of an intellectual.
-Wanda proved, in the short time Jake was with her, that she was a winner, a woman any man would be proud to go grey with.
-Maybe that’s my problem, Jake decided, glancing around at the motel hall’s cheap wall paper, maybe I’m not as ready for all that as previous thought.
+Wanda proved, in the short time Jake was with her, that she was a winner, a woman any man would be proud to hold hands with, until they go grey.
+Maybe that’s my problem, Jake decided, glancing around at the motel hall’s cheap wallpaper, maybe I’m not ready for all that.

 As soon as Myrle said, “I got it.
 It’s over here,” Jake didn’t even have to look at the motel room numbers to know that they would be in the cruel coincidence suite right next to Myrle and Rogene’s.